Vietnam · duration itinerary

 - Morning~120 minHo Chi Minh Mausoleum Complexlandmark

-- Check opening hours as the mausoleum has specific visiting times and is closed for periods for maintenance.
+- Check opening hours as they can vary and are often closed for periods in the fall for maintenance.

 Insider tips

-- ◆Learn a few basic Vietnamese phrases; locals appreciate the effort.
+- ◆Learn a few basic Vietnamese phrases; it's greatly appreciated.

-- ◆Embrace street food, but choose busy stalls with high turnover for freshness.
+- ◆Embrace street food, but choose busy stalls with high turnover.

-- ◆Download a ride-sharing app like Grab for convenient and affordable transportation.
+- ◆Download a ride-hailing app (like Grab) for easy and affordable transport.

 Packing highlights